Forthcoming Pelagic trips off Chile

 Chile is a great destination from which to go on a pelagic birding trip.

 Seabirds such as albatrosses, petrels and shearwaters are species with a unique biology.
 In their wanderings through the seas of the world they only touch firm ground for nesting.
-So to see them close up it is necessary to go to their breeding colonies or go sailing on offshore pelagic trips to try and find them.
+So to see them close up it is necessary to go sailing on offshore pelagic trips to try and find them.

 Chile has more than 4,000 kilometers of coastline and is considered as one of the best places in the world to do pelagic trips.
 Even our knowledge of this interesting group of birds is very limited so there is much to discover and learn.

-That's why we invite you to a pelagic trip sometime soon, sailing from Valparaiso.
-It will last for around 5 hours, watching birds and marine mammals on the Humboldt current.
+It will last for around 6 hours, watching birds and marine mammals on the Humboldt current.
 The dates of the next trips are shown below.

 The current mentioned above was named after its discoverer, the German naturalist Alexander von Humboldt and consists of a stream of cold water emerging from the seabed off the coast of central Chile and moves northward dragging nutrients even as far up as Ecuador, creating one of the world's richest marine ecosystems.

-The species that can be spotted vary depending on the time of year when you sail but some of the most common species off the coast of Valparaiso are: Black-browed Albatross, Salvin´s and Royal albatross, Northern Giant-Petrel, Mottled (Cape) ,Juan Fernandez ,White-Chinned and Westland Petrels, shearwater, Sooty and Pink-Footed Shearwater, Peruvian Diving Petrel, Inca Tern, Wilson´s Storm-Petrel, Humboldt penguin, Magellanic penguins, Peruvian Booby , Guanay Cormorant and Peruvian Pelican and other interesting species.
+The species that can be spotted vary depending on the time of year and where you sail but some of the most common species off the coast of Valparaiso are: Black-browed Albatross, Salvin´s and Royal albatross, Northern Giant-Petrel, Mottled (Cape) ,Juan Fernandez ,White-Chinned and Westland Petrels, shearwater, Sooty and Pink-Footed Shearwater, Peruvian Diving Petrel, Inca Tern, Wilson´s Storm-Petrel, Humboldt penguin, Magellanic penguins, Peruvian Booby, Guanay Cormorant and Peruvian Pelican and other interesting species.

 Starting from July 2016 we have begun a series of pelagic trips that will continue to happen on every second Saturday of each month.
 With this, we hope to expand our knowledge of this interesting group of birds.